Catalyst-Swarm/Catalyst-Swarm-Genesis/governance/after-town-halls.md

 - [ ] When the session starts the host should ask if the attendees mind being recorded.
 - [ ] The host should record the session (if there are no objections).
 - [ ] The host should end the recording after the session times out (45 minutes).
+- [ ] The host or co-host should take notes of the session.

 ## Zoom